tomScheers/tomScheers/README.md

 ## About
 I've been learning to program since May of 2023, and I've learned about various technologies.
 I started out with learning the basics of HTML, CSS and JavaScript.
 Eventually, I got more into Python and backend, I've also been specializing in C recently, which I quite enjoy.
-I live in the Netherlands and I was born in 2010.

 ## Projects
 I've made several projects in languages like Python and C, here are a few examples: